Mewgrammer/NumberCombinationGenerator/README.md

 ## Web App
 The Number Combination Generator offers a Blazor Web App.

+![Screenshot](https://github.com/Mewgrammer/NumberCombinationGenerator/blob/master/doc/WebApp.png)

+### Usage
+Run the NumberCombinationGenerator.exe, then start your browser and go to http://localhost:5000 or https://localhost:5001.
 Use the Form to edit parameters and press the "Generate"-Button to receive a list of generated values inside a textarea.

-![Screenshot](https://github.com/Mewgrammer/NumberCombinationGenerator/blob/master/doc/WebApp.png)

 ## License